-Dominic Alldis has built a unique musical career over 30 years, spanning the rich and varied musical worlds of classical music, jazz piano and cabaret singing.
+Dominic Alldis has built a unique career over 30 years, spanning the rich and varied worlds of classical music, jazz, cabaret, and speaking to the corporate world about music.

-Dominic Alldis has built a unique musical career over 30 years, spanning the rich and varied musical worlds of classical music, jazz piano and cabaret singing.
+Dominic Alldis has built a unique career over 30 years, spanning the rich and varied worlds of classical music, jazz and cabaret, and speaking to the corporate world about music.
 Equally at home with a conductor’s baton in hand, performing with his jazz trio or entertaining an audience with songs at the piano, Dominic’s fluency in many different musical languages and flair for bringing them together in a distinctive way puts him in a category all of his own.

 Dominic Alldis is an Honorary Associate of the Royal Academy of Music and a Steinway Artist.